draghuram/pythonintro/doc/source/lessons/lesson4.rst

 This way, the actual computation is present in only place.
 If you find a bug in the code later on, you only need to fix at one place.

-As an example, once you have the function `sum()` as shown above, you can now call it everywhere in your code where you need to add two numbers.
+As an example, once you have the function `add()` as shown above, you can now call it everywhere in your code where you need to add two numbers.
 In this case, the actual code is extremely simple but in many cases, the code in function will be larger.